-- Category 2 (Children of Staff): 1
+- Category 3a (Siblings): 11

-- Category 3a (Siblings): 15
+- Category 3b (Oratory Parish): 4

-- Category 3b (Oratory Parish): 10
+- Category 3c (Holy Redeemer Parish): 2

-- Category 3c (Holy Redeemer Parish): 4 (up to a distance of 0.423 of a mile)
+- Category 3d (Other Parish): 13 (up to a distance of 0.743 miles)

 ^{}The admission criteria have been summarised.
 You are advised to read the full policy and notes contained within the school's published arrangements so you are fully informed of the requirements in relation to the religious elements.